nickmvincent/data_napkin_math/README.md

 [Visit the site!](https://nickmvincent.github.io/data_napkin_math/)

 ## Usage
-The web page loads default "input values" from a collaboratively edited YAML file.
-Each scenario is affected by these inputs, which the user can edit, enabling you to test different assumptions quickly.
+The web page loads default *inputs* from a collaboratively edited database (currently stored in this repo).
+Each *scenario* is affected by these inputs, which the user can edit, enabling you to test different assumptions quickly.
 You can:

 - **Edit Inputs Directly**: Modify key input values to see how they impact various scenarios.
 - **Switch Between Related Variables**: Use the interface to swap inputs for related data (for instance, to swap out OpenAI's revenue for Anthropic's revenue as an input into some calculations).